Long-term Care Planning

 Medicaid covers welfare recipients, those receiving SSI payments (Supplemental Security Income), low-income pregnant women, children under age six, and eligible Medicare recipients.

 Who “runs” Medicaid?
 The federal government establishes the regulations and eligibility standards for Medicaid.
 However, each state administers their own program and establish their own services and standards.
 The federal government partially reimburses states for the Medicaid payments they make.
+It’s important to know these specific state issues when getting started with long-term care planning.

 As mentioned above, individuals often try to “get assets out of their name” so they can qualify for Medicaid.
 We strongly suggest these folks consult with an elder care attorney who may be able to provide guidance.
 It’s not recommended doing this on your own!
 Let us know if you are in a situation where you may want to speak with one of these professionals.
 There are several nuances to these guidelines and this should not be attempted on your own.
+Long-term care planning is not a DIY (do it yourself) game.

 Attorneys are professionals and will not work (in most cases) for free.
 We have heard several instances where families have consulted an attorney specializing in eldercare and remarked this was “money well spent.”